lanl/spotlight/README.md

 This is a Python package for parallelized optimization on distributed-computing resources.
 Spotlight was initially designed for the optimization of Rietveld refinements.

+# Documentation

+The latest documentation for Spotlight is available at: https://spotlight.readthedocs.io/en/latest/

 # Copyright Notice

 © (or copyright) 2019.
 Triad National Security, LLC.
 All rights reserved.